MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ### Cost optimization
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-In order to optimize the cost for using Azure SQL Database, we can consider the following:
+In order to optimize the cost for using Azure SQL Database, we can consider the following items:
 * Choose the right pricing tier that meets your requirements and budget.
 * Scale up and down as needed.
 * Use serverless compute.